 Marginal plants are suitable for planting near swamps.
 This type of plant thrives in water areas or close to ponds and swampland.
 They also thrive well in container gardens.
 The dwarf cattail is perfect for wetlands.
-This is a smaller plant that is very attractive with smaller size catkins.
+This is a smaller plant that is very attractive with a smaller size catkins.
 Cardinal flower is a slender plant that adds elegance to the aquatic plants garden.

 Lizards tail is one of those aquatic plants that are very distinctive in appearance.
-The plant has short heart-shaped leaves that produce white flowers that transform into a shape that resembles a lizards tail.
+The plant has small heart-shaped leaves that produce white flowers that transform into a shape that resembles a lizards tail.
 This is a unique aquatic plant that would thrive in a swampy area.

 Numerous plants are native to swamplands and thrive in the environment.
 Included here are a few of the most popular plants.
 Many of the plans are edible and beautiful.
 Some of the plants help the ecosystem and keep life blooming in the swamps.